School Committee - February 06, 2025

 So to me, to review all three and then vote them feels a little redundant, but I'm comfortable doing that if that's what people would prefer.

+Alan, do you want us to do that?
 No, I mean, I think if I'm in the minority on that and there's agreement, we should vote one at a time.
+I have no problem with that.

 Okay.

-Sean, you had something?
+Shauna, you got something?

 Yeah, I think, Alan, I appreciate your sentiment.

-Okay, so again, I'll entertain a motion to approve calendar one.
+So, again, I'll entertain a motion to approve calendar one.

-All right, hearing no, did somebody make a motion?
+Did somebody make a motion?

-Sean, are you making a motion?
+Shauna, are you making a motion?

-we can move to calendar two.
+Hearing no motion, we can move to calendar two.

 Alan, can you scroll?